jhpyle/docassemble/_docs/errors.md

 [Flask] installed at the same time (e.g., one version in `/usr/lib` and another in `/usr/local/lib`).

+# Unexplained errors

+If you run into a problem where you think you did everything right, but you are getting a strange error, the problem might be that your interview uses a [variable name] that is being used for some other purpose.
+See [reserved variable names] for a list of variable names that you cannot use.
+If this is the problem, the solution is simply to change the name of your variable to something else.

+# Report an issue

+If you encounter an error that you think is a problem with **docassemble** rather than with your interview, please create an "issue" on the [issues page].
+The developers will be happy to sort out the problem.

+[issues page]: {{ site.github.repository_url }}/issues
+[variable name]: {{ site.baseurl }}/docs/fields.html#variable names
+[reserved variable names]: {{ site.baseurl }}/docs/reserved.html
 [Flask]: http://flask.pocoo.org/
 [WSGI]: http://en.wikipedia.org/wiki/Web_Server_Gateway_Interface
 [Mako]: http://www.makotemplates.org/